This post offers the gift of a Seasonal Living Winter Solstice Advent Calendar as my holiday gift for you!

 What is Seasonal Living

-Here at Lorrie Season, we work with a seasonal living framework that rests on 4 pillars: garden, kitchen, wellness, and activism.
+At Lorrie Season, we work with a seasonal living framework that rests on 5 pillars: garden, kitchen, wellness, activism, and archetypal astrology.
 The framework is designed to bring the healing that helps you become a healer.

 Download the Seasonal Living Framework Workbook to delve deeper into creating your seasonal life!